rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPhp/trunk/services/README.txt

 The server is extremely flexible, you can subclass the JsonRpcServer and finetune almost every aspect of its behavior by overriding the different methods.
 Also, the class uses the behavior design pattern by delegation of accessibility and error behaviors to separate objects.
-This will be extended to request and response objects later.

-Two extensions of the server class are provided: a PHP5 version which uses the Exception handling feature of PHP5 and a PostRpcServer class which can be used for testing purposes and which transforms GET and POST requests into jsonrpc requests.
+As an example for the subclassing of the server, a PostRpcServer class has been included which can be used for testing purposes.
+This class transforms GET and POST requests into jsonrpc requests.
 This can serve as an example how to write other servers on top of the jsonrpc server (for example, using XML-RPC, etc.).

 For more information see
   * http://qooxdoo.org/documentation/RPC